menu

 Our research revealed that more commuters here take the bus to work (14.2% ride the bus) than 97.0% of all American neighborhoods.
 If you like the idea of leaving your car and home and hopping the bus to work, this might be a good neighborhood for you to consider.

-The Homewood West / Homewood North neighborhood stands out for having an average per capita income lower than 96.4% of the neighborhoods in the United States.
+One of the unique characteristics of the Homewood West / Homewood North neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 96.4% of the neighborhoods in America.

 Most American households own a car or other vehicle.
 Many own two cars or perhaps three.
 In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
 But NeighborhoodScout's analysis revealed that households in the Homewood West / Homewood North neighborhood have a highly unusual car ownership.
 23.0% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 96.0% of U.S. neighborhoods.